SaurabhGoyal/saurabhgoyal.github.io/_posts/2019-06-04-program-in-assembly.markdown

 --------------------
 Before we go into the Assembly language itself, There are couple of things I would like to clarify -

 - **Physical form of Memory** - In terms of memory, the smallest data unit is **bit** which is either 0 or 1 so basically we want to have two states possible in our memory system to identify whether it has 0 or 1.
 In earlier time, Magnetic tapes were used which are made of tiny magnetic particles and there can be two states of direction of magnetic charge in those particles, thus providing 0 or 1.
-Later on logical gates (Physical form of boolean functions) were used which when structured in a particular way such as [AND-OR-LATCH, Gated Latch](https://en.wikipedia.org/wiki/Flip-flop_(electronics)){:target="_blank"} become **stateful**, i.e. can store a bit of memory.
+Later on, logical gates (Physical form of boolean functions) were used which when structured in a particular way such as [Gated Latch](https://en.wikipedia.org/wiki/Flip-flop_(electronics)){:target="_blank"} become **stateful**, i.e. can store a bit of memory.
 I highly recommend checking out [this video](https://www.youtube.com/watch?v=RU1u-js7db8){:target="_blank"}, It explains Memory in detail and amazingly simple manner.
-  Since we have a mechanism of building 1 bit memory, we now want to have more of that, depending on the implementation, we will have some abstract blocks of memory, which are then combined in forms of grids of grids of grids and so on thus achieving such high amount of memory that we see today.
-A 1 GB RAM stick actually has ~1 Billion physical memory blocks to store that many bits data.
+  After having a mechanism of building 1 bit memory, next requirement was to have more of that, considering 1 bit memory system as abstract memory blocks, such blocks were then combined in forms of grids of grids of grids and so on thus achieving such high amount of memory that we see today.
+A 1 GB RAM stick actually has ~1 Billion physical memory blocks to store that many bits data, it's amazing how technology has grown to be able to do that in extremely small spaces.

-- **Registers** - For efficient usage, access and writes on memory by processor, processors generally have very small amount of their own memory, this is called Registers.
+- **Registers** - For efficient usage, access and writes on memory by processor, processors generally have very small amount of their own memory, called Registers.
 They are used by processor to hold instructions, data to perform instruction on and multiple other things.
 The registers have a digital representation also which provide a virtual abstraction between actual memory and their representation in programs, these registers are referenced in programs instead of individual memory addresses.

 ----

 Assembly Language
 -----------------

 Finally we are here!
 As we already know now, Assembly is a low level language created to provide an abstraction to programmers from machine code.
-In current time, Assembly is used when program needs to interact with low level components such as OS, Processor, BIOS.
+In current time, Assembly is used when program needs to interact with low level components such as OS, Processor and BIOS.
 Being low level, it's much faster than other high level languages, hence it's another major usage is in time critical jobs.

 Below, I have given a very high level view of the language, it's not a tutorial at all, for detailed tutorial, check out the links given in references section.